Skip Navigation LinksHome > Financial Aid > Financial Aid Information > Financial Aid Myth-Busting

 "It's only financial aid if it's free."

-The majority of financial aid the government divvies out is in the form of both grants and student loans.
-Confused about the difference between a grant and a loan?
-When you think grant, think gift.
-When you think loan, think lent sum.
-Both grant and loans help you pay for college, therefore, they are both considered financial aid.
+Wrong.
+Federal aid divvies out in the form of grants and student loans.
+Still confused about the difference between a grant and a loan?
+A grant is a gift, and loans are borrowed and must be returned.
+Both grant and loans help pay for college so they are both considered financial aid.